|Nutritional Guidelines (per serving)|

-- Salt to taste
+- Salt (to taste)

-- Black pepper to taste
+- Black pepper (to taste)

 - Optional: a few drops freshly squeezed lemon juice or vinegar

-- Garnish: minced fresh parsley leaves
+- Garnish: fresh parsley leaves (minced)

 Cook, stirring and scraping until most of the wine has evaporated, the shallot is soft, and the bottom of the pan is clean.

-Add the stock and repeat; when there is just under 1/2 cup of liquid, turn off the heat.
+When there is just under 1/2 cup of liquid, turn off the heat.
 Add the butter, a little at a time, stirring well after each addition to incorporate it.

-Spoon this sauce over the meat, garnish and serve.
+Spoon this sauce over the meat, garnish, and serve.

+Mushroom Sauce: Before adding the wine, cook 1/2 cup chopped wild or domestic mushrooms along with 2 tablespoons shallots, until soft.
 Proceed as above.
 Best with 1/4 cup or more of heavy cream added at the last minute.

+Lemon-Caper Sauce: Add 1 tablespoon or more minced capers along with the shallots and wine.
 Finish with freshly squeezed lemon juice to taste, at least 1 tablespoon.